Aavani142/Bloom-and-Blush/README.md

-# Bloom and Blsh Landing Page
+# Bloom and Blush Landing Page

+--Beginner's League--

 This project is a landing page for **Bloom and Blsh**, a modern beauty brand, created using **Canva** — a no-code design tool.